pythonanywhere/help_pages/articles/CustomPythonAnywhereSubdomains.md

 Usually custom domain means a domain you own, but we made possible to create custom subdomains based on username.
-You could name your web `whatever-yourusername.pythonanywhere.com` and it would work.
+You could name your web `whatever-yourusername.pythonanywhere.com` ( or `whatever-yourusername.eu.pythonanywhere.com` on EU system) and it would work.
 It's still available to paid accounts only.